 - CMST 295

 - CMST 495

-- Any upper-level CMST courses (21 credits): Focused study in either web design or digital design recommended; see Degree Focus tab
+- Any upper-level CMST courses (21 credits)—Focused study in web or digital design recommended; please see the Degree Focus tab for details

 Choose from one of these recommended groups of classes or mix and match to align with your career goals and interests.

 - CMST 385

 - CMST 320